 KTH is working with industry and society in the pursuit of sustainable solutions to some of humanity’s greatest challenges: climate change, future energy supply, urbanisation and quality of life for the rapidly-growing elderly population.
-We are addressing these with world leading, high-impact research and education in natural sciences and all branches of engineering, as well as in architecture, industrial management, urban planning, history and philosophy.
-Almost two-thirds of the SEK 4 billion turnover relates to research.
+We are addressing these with world-leading, high-impact research and education in natural sciences and all branches of engineering, as well as in architecture, industrial management, urban planning, history and philosophy.
+Almost two-thirds of the SEK 4 billion turnovers relates to research.

 Basic and applied research is performed side-by-side at KTH and interdisciplinary research is conducted in parallel with work in specific fields.